apache/buildstream/README.rst

 What is BuildStream?
 ====================

-BuildStream is an Free Software tool for building/integrating software stacks.
+BuildStream is a Free Software tool for building/integrating software stacks.
+It takes inspiration, lessons and use-cases from various projects including OBS, Reproducible Builds, Yocto, Baserock, Buildroot, Aboriginal, GNOME Continuous, JHBuild, Flatpak Builder and Android repo.

-It supports multiple build-systems (e.g. autotools, cmake, cpan, distutils, make, meson, qmake), covers many programming languages, and can create outputs in a range of packaging formats, for multiple platforms and chipsets.
+BuildStream supports multiple build-systems (e.g. autotools, cmake, cpan, distutils, make, meson, qmake), covers many programming languages, and can create outputs in a range of packaging formats, for multiple platforms and chipsets.

 Why should I use BuildStream?